adamghill/django-rich-logging/docs/source/index.md

 ### Configuration

-Configuring logging in Django (and in Python in general) can sometimes be a little obtuse. `django-rich-logging` uses the log records emitted by the `django.server` logger to do its magic.
+`django-rich-logging` uses the log records emitted by the `django.server` logger to do its magic.
+However, configuring logging in Django (and in Python in general) can sometimes be a little obtuse.

-**Minimal example configuration**
+#### Minimal configuration

 ```python
 # settings.py